Biases and Ethical Problems in Negotiations

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 What human biases give rise to ethical problems in negotiation?

-- Overconfidence – most overconfident about their knowledge; people claim to be 75% certain, when they are actually correct only 60% of the time; people who have unmet goals are more likely to engage in unethical behavior.
+Most people are overconfident about their knowledge.
+For example, people claim to be 75% certain, but data shows that they are actually correct only 60% of the time.
+With this in mind, eople who have unmet goals are more likely to engage in unethical behavior.